WincingDevil/Perl-Goobers/README.md

 1. This is my code.
 2. It works
-3. It coukd work better
+3. It could work better
 4. but...
 See#2

 TIMTOWTDI